contiamo/operational-visualizations/docs/adr/0003-about-caching.md

 As soon as `frame` is removed by GC, the whole slot (`cache.get(frame)`) will be removed as well.

 This system works only with referentially transparent functions, so for example it will not work with FragmentFrames `groupBy`.
-(Maybe we need to change `groupBy` and return some kind of `GroupedFrame` 🤔).
+(Maybe we need to change `groupBy` and return some kind of `GroupFrame` 🤔).

 ### Hooks